-It is recommended that areas proposed for residential development should be investigated by a Phase 2 detailed site investigation as part of the development approval process and prior to any rezoning being approved.
+It is recommended that areas proposed for residential development should be investigated by a detailed Phase 2 site investigation as part of the normal development approval process.
 This assessment is to be conducted subject to guidelines outlined in "Consultants Reporting on Contaminated Sites" (NSW EPA, 2011), details of which are provided in the following Section 6.
+The need for such further assessment is part of the development application process and properly identified, managed and remediated where necessary, should not by itself be an impediment to the future use of the land for large lot residential purposes.